-Hoping that would end things but being realistic, I walked on and waited for Attempt #2.
-Sure enough, Attempt #2 came and I replied to the same question in the same way.
-Attempts #4 and #5 came with the same question and same answer as he bounced across the street and back looking for his best opportunity.
+Hoping that would end things but being realistic, I walked on and waited for attempt number 2.
+Sure enough, attempt number 2 came and I replied to the same question in the same way.
+Attempts 3, 4 and 5 came with the same question and same answer as he bounced across the street and back looking for his best opportunity.
 Finally he said firmly, “No, where are you FROM?”
-I replied angrily “HERE!!!”.
+I replied angrily “HERE!!!!!”.

 I realized I was getting closer to home and would need a distraction to shake this creeper.